eugenielai/eugenielai.github.io/posts/learnings.md

 Overall, this learning experience assured my decision to pursue graduate studies.
 Besides the sense of ownership of my work and the level of impact that my work can make, I learned that I enjoy both scoping and solving open-ended problems and want to get better at it.
 I still cannot believe that I am now confident to say that I have an answer to most of my questions, or at least I know how to make my way there.

-## Two Things I Got Better at
+## Making Myself Talk
 The progress I made in my personal development in the past term is just as critical as I became more aware of my strengths and weaknesses.

-### Expressing My Thoughts
-The way Kevin summarized the tool trees gave me the very first impression of how to narrate a thought process.
-That was the first time I realized that figuring out the content is only half of the mission.
-More importantly, it’s about putting the components in the right order and connecting the pieces with a narrative.

-With that in mind, when structuring Part 1 of the presentation, I tried to start every slide with a known statement, either a fact or things that have been shown previously, and end with a new argument.
-In addition, I tried to make the slide title a high-level summarization of the slide and make the text concise enough so the audience could focus on my narrative.

-I was stoked to hear that Kevin liked it.
-I then had a flashback when Kevin said I could be more conversational.
-When Kevin summarized his learning reflection idea to Scott, Kevin started with “I’ve been brewing this idea…” I remember how easy that line made my thought start to follow.
-It felt like I was listening to a story, and that line helped me connect with the rest of the content.

-These takeaways made me more aware of the way I present my ideas.
-I started to pay more attention to the logic flow of my presentations in other scenarios and got positive comments.
-I note that there is still a lot for me to improve on this front and will keep all these in mind and keep practicing whenever I express ideas.

-### Making Myself Talk
 Besides the fact that I take time to warm up, in the first half of the term, I struggled to find valuable things to add to our discussion before I realized two things.

 First, I thought my questions were stupid.
 I felt embarrassed and self-conscious to express my confusion on any occasion, especially in class when I did not understand any concepts or terms.
 I thought that it is my responsibility to have or acquire that background knowledge.
 And I would be wasting others’ time if I ask for clarification since I thought I am the only one with the question.
 My “ah-ha” moment is when Greg was the only person who understood the concept of predicting counterfactuals but the rest of us just stayed quiet until Kevin checked on us.
 I realized that others in the room may share the same confusion as mine, and they may also be too afraid to ask.
 Asking questions is a way to signal others, which makes the conversation more transparent and could take the discussion in interesting directions.
 After that, my questions magically sound less silly in my head.
 I started to see the value in them and how to phrase my questions to better contribute to the discussion.